orthecreedence/cl-async/_posts/2012-11-07-missing-coroutines-in-common-lisp.md

 So I'm screwed for now.
 Anyway, I'll keep everyone updated on this as time goes on.
 In the meantime, I'd still like to continue converting libraries to be async (coroutines or not).
-The [async versino of drakma](https://github.com/orthecreedence/drakma-async) is coming along nicely, although not fully ready to use yet.
+The [async version of drakma](https://github.com/orthecreedence/drakma-async) is coming along nicely, although not fully ready to use yet.